Basavarajsm2102/Python-Assignment1/README.md

    The application will be available at `http://localhost:8000`.

 2. **Access the Application**:
    Open your browser and navigate to `http://localhost:8000`.
-You’ll see the homepage listing your S3 buckets.
+The homepage will display your S3 buckets.

 ## Usage